samwalls/neuron-citation/README.md

 This will be essentially transformed into text which looks like the following:

 >Lorem ipsum dolor sit amet.
+>
 >Blogs, J. (2021).
 My Book.

 Where the displayed APA citation also acts as a hyperlink to the zettel page, as before.

+---

+This tool is very new and I have a lot of plans for it, including:

+- [ ] use browserify, or something similar, to make project management easier
+- [ ] add control over citation-js output types (APA, harvard, or even raw bibtex)
+  - [ ] make it so that bibtex output is in a code block, and has a button to copy to clipboard
+- [ ] add different citation types (e.g. like biblatex's `\citeauthor`)
+  - [ ] make it easy for one to define their own citation types
+- [ ] make it so that the zettel page id/slug can be optionally used instead of a citation label (in this case we would use the first reference data we find in the page's metadata as the citation)
+- [ ] more convenient syntax
+- [ ] add a `<bibliography>` (or something like that) which shows all citations made on the page up to that point
+- [ ] fully-fledged neuron plugin/integration which allows citations to automatically create folgezettel links if desired
+  - [ ] there may also be some interesting use-cases for tags?